ohmlang/ohmlang.github.io/docs/api-reference.md

 <b><pre class="api">ohm.grammar(source: string, optNamespace?: object) &rarr; Grammar</pre></b>

 Instantiate the Grammar defined by `source`.
-If specified, `optNamespace` is the Namespace to use when resolving external references in the grammar.
-For more information, see the documentation on [Namespace objects](#namespace-objects) below.
+If specified, `optNamespace` is an object in which references to other grammars should be resolved.
+For example, if the grammar source begins with an inheritance declaration like `MyGrammar <: OtherGrammar { ... }`, then `optNamespace` should have a property named `OtherGrammar`.

-<b><pre class="api">ohm.grammars(source: string, optNamespace?: object) &rarr; Namespace</pre></b>
+<b><pre class="api">ohm.grammars(source: string, optNamespace?: object) &rarr; object</pre></b>

-Create a new Namespace containing Grammar instances for all of the grammars defined in `source`.
-If `optNamespace` is specified, it will be the prototype of the new Namespace.
+Create a new object containing Grammar instances for all of the grammars defined in `source`.
+As with `ohm.grammar`, if `optNamespace` is specified, it is an object in which references to other grammars should be resolved.
+Additionally, it will be the prototype of the returned object.

-## Namespace objects

-When instantiating a grammar that refers to another grammar -- e.g. `MyJava <: Java { keyword += "async" }` -- the supergrammar name ('Java') is resolved to a grammar by looking up the name in a Namespace.
-In Ohm/JS, Namespaces are a plain old JavaScript objects, and an object literal like `{Java: myJavaGrammar}` can be passed to any API that expects a Namespace.
-For convenience, Ohm also has the following methods for working with namespaces:

-<b><pre class="api">ohm.namespace(optProps?: object)</pre></b>

-Create a new namespace.
-If `optProps` is specified, all of its properties will be copied to the new namespace.

-<b><pre class="api">ohm.extendNamespace(namespace: object, optProps?: object)</pre></b>

-Create a new namespace which inherits from `namespace`.
-If `optProps` is specified, all of its properties will be copied to the new namespace.

 ## Grammar objects